 How to Store Leftover Soup

-Store the cooled soup in a sealed container in the refrigerator for up to a week.
+Store the cooled soup in a sealed container in the refrigerator for up to one week.
 This soup also freezes really well!
-Put it in a freezer-safe container and freeze it for up to a month.
-Thaw in the microwave or a saucepan when you’re craving your favorite soup!
+Put the cooled soup in a freezer-safe container and freeze for up to two months.
+Thaw and reheat in the microwave or a saucepan when you’re craving your favorite soup!

 More Soup Recipes